 Next, it directs the user to identify a comfort zone situation.
 It should be something coming up that will require the user to step out of the comfort zone and into the fear zone.

 In addition to noting the signs of fear, the user should identify what they would lose out on by not stepping into the fear zone.
-What opportunities would they lose?
-What new potential benefits would they miss out on?
+What opportunities or new potential benefits would they miss out on?

 Further, the user should note the long-term possibilities of staying in the learning zone.
 How might they transform as a person?
-What could they gain from being in this zone long-term?
+What could they gain from being in this zone over time?

 This worksheet can help the user question their irrational beliefs and stop them in their tracks.

-First, it lists ten common irrational beliefs the user may recognize in him- or herself:
+First, it lists 10 common irrational beliefs that users may recognize in themselves:

 - I am only as good as what I achieve.

-- If he/she doesn’t love me, then I’m worthless.
+- If they don’t love me, then I’m worthless.